Battle of Sourton Down: Battle

-Chudleigh ordered his men to make as much noise as possible, to make it appear they were a far larger force.
+Chudleigh ordered his men to make as much noise as possible, to make it appear that they were a far larger force.
 The first attack was led by Captain Thomas Drake, whose squadron charged out of the darkness shouting and firing their weapons.
 Predominantly new levies, the Royalist dragoons broke, sweeping away the cavalry behind them, along with Hopton himself.
 The attack coincided with a violent thunderstorm; panicked by the noise and lights, the Cornish infantry broke, many throwing away their weapons as they ran.
 Chudleigh's cavalry initially overwhelmed the Royalist artillery, until Slanning was able to regain the guns, and establish a defensive position amongst ancient earthworks on the moor, reinforced with sharpened wooden stakes.

-Chudleigh used his cavalry to prevent the Royalists regrouping, and waited for his infantry reinforcements to come up from Okehampton before attacking Slanning.
-As they approached, the Royalist artillery spotted their lit matches, and opened fire, scattering the Parliamentarian infantry.
-Outnumbered, and having achieved his main objective, Chudleigh ordered his men to hang lit matches in gorse bushes to make it appear they were still there, and withdrew.
+Chudleigh used his cavalry to prevent the Royalists from regrouping, and waited for his infantry reinforcements to come up from Okehampton before attacking Slanning.
+As they approached, the Royalist artillery spotted their lit matches and opened fire, scattering the Parliamentarian infantry.
+Outnumbered, and having achieved his main objective, Chudleigh ordered his men to hang lit matches in gorse bushes to make it appear that they were still there, and withdrew.
 Uncertain as to the size of the attacking force, the Royalists held their position until daybreak, then retreated, first to Bridestowe, a village about 2 miles south-west of Sourton Down, and then later that day back to Launceston.

 Aftermath

-The Royalists abandoned large quantities of weapons, gunpowder, and stores, including Hopton's personal baggage; this contained letters from Charles, ordering the Cornish army to join forces with the Marquess of Hertford and Prince Maurice in Somerset.
-Despite their defeat, Royalist losses were relatively minor; in The Civil War in the South-West, John Barratt suggests between 20 and 100 casualties, plus a dozen prisoners.
-One of those captured, 15-year-old Captain Christopher Wrey, escaped, bringing some stragglers with him.
+The Royalists abandoned most of their supplies and stores, including Hopton's personal baggage.
+This contained letters from Charles, ordering him to join forces with the Marquess of Hertford and Prince Maurice in Somerset.
+However, their losses were relatively minor, somewhere between 20 and 100 dead, wounded or captured.

-Despite being absent, pamphlets published in London gave Stamford credit for the victory, a rare piece of good news for Parliament in the west.
-As was common practice on both sides, these were largely fictitious propaganda; one report suggested Hopton died after "being shot in the back in his flight."
+Despite his absence, Parliamentarian pamphlets credited Stamford for the victory, a rare piece of good news in the West Country.
+As was common practice on both sides, these were largely fictitious propaganda; one report suggested Hopton died after "being shot in the back in his flight".
 In response, the Royalist poet Sir John Denham wrote a satirical piece titled A Western Wonder, mocking these reports, and praising the subsequent Royalist victory at Stratton.

 The capture of Hopton's instructions reportedly led to Stamford "leap(ing) out of [his] chair for joy", believing this was an opportunity for a decisive victory.
 He raised the largest field army he could, stripping garrisons throughout Devon, and bringing reinforcements from Somerset, to fight what he believed would be "the deciding contest of the war for the West".
 However, in May, he was defeated by Hopton in the Battle of Stratton, securing Royalist control of Cornwall and Devon, including Exeter, which Stamford surrendered in September.
 Hopton advanced into Somerset, forcing Parliament to send an army under Sir William Waller, into the south-west to counter him.